DjangoForAll/Django-Course/Level_4/Content/2_using_virtualenvs/Readme.md

 deactivate
 ```

-Try running the `which` commnand to make sure that the virtual environment is no longer active.
+Try running the `which` commnand again to make sure that the virtual environment is no longer active.

 Make sure that you are always activating the **right** environment before you start working on your project.